Seasoned Products Liability Attorneys in Merrillville, Indiana

 Aggressive trial lawyers serving Portage, Valparaiso, Crown Point, Hammond, Lake County and Porter County

 Manufacturers need to be sure that the products they offer have been designed and developed in a safe way for consumers.
 However, some companies sell defective products and, worse yet, fail to warn consumers about possible dangers.
 If you or a loved one has suffered an injury because of one of these defective products, a Merrillville products liability attorney at Schlyer & Associates, P.C. can help.
 Our knowledge, experience and dedication make a difference for people throughout northwestern Indiana and the Chicago area.

 The dangers of defective products

 When you purchase a product, you have a reasonable expectation that you and your loved ones will be safe if you use it as intended.
 However, sometimes companies sell defective or hazardous products to consumers, and serious injuries could result.
-Poorly made automotive parts, for example, can cause serious motorcycle, truck and aircraft accidents.
+Poorly made automotive parts, for example, can cause serious auto, motorcycle, truck and aircraft accidents.
 Malfunctioning work boots, training equipment and other protective gear can result in a variety of workplace injuries.

 There are a number of different types of products liability claims, including:

 - Defectively manufactured products: Sometimes a product is flawed due to some error in the manufacturing process, such as missing parts or equipment, the presence of poisonous chemicals or some other defect.
 Manufacturers are responsible for securing their production process to ensure product safety.

 - Defectively designed products: Some products have design flaws that make them inherently dangerous to end-users.
 Examples include tires that have a tendency to blow out at a certain temperature, bike helmets that release upon impact, or sunglasses that fail to protect the eyes from UV rays.